JMGGarcia/fifa-data-pipeline/README.md

 ### Terraform

-We will use terraform to create our could storage and BigQuery services.
+We will use terraform to create our cloud storage and BigQuery services.

 - Run: `terraform init` -> `terraform plan` -> `terraform apply`